ctdarwell/wolPredictor/README.md

 1. R_cophen: call R (‘ape’ library) to create cophenetic distance matrix

-2. Uses X-means clustering to divide the branch length pair-wise distance matrix into *n* clusters
+2. Uses X-means clustering to divide the branch length pair-wise distance matrix into *n* clusters (*wolPredictor_xmeans.py* only)

 3. Predict Wolbachia strain associations (function: addPredict).
 This relates to the **contact contingency hypothesis** in the paper.